EnigmaCurry/d.rymcg.tech/qbittorrent-wireguard/README.md

-You might need to install qBittorrent and set the variable in the its web UI, then copy the value from `/var/lib/docker/volumes/<container's volume name>/qBittorrent/_data/qBittorrent/qBittorrent.conf` (on the host) and paste it your `.env` file.
+You might need to install qBittorrent and set the variable in the its web UI, then copy the value from `/var/lib/docker/volumes/<container's volume name>/_data/qBittorrent/qBittorrent.conf` (on the host) and paste it your `.env` file.

 In your `.env` file, the lines in \[brackets\] are simply qBittorrent configuration categories, for your reference.

+If you add any additional qBittorrent configs to your `.env` file, you'll also need to add them to `docker-compose.yaml` and `qbittorrent-config/template/qBittorrent.conf`.
+You can follow the examples already in those files for formatting and naming conventions.

-If you change any qBittorrent config values, run `make install`.
+If you change or add any qBittorrent config values, run `make install`.

 Other settings that are not configured by `make config` and you should use the default: